gabarnettjr/rbfinterp2/README.md

 * Download and unzip the repository folder.
   * Push the green "Code" button and select "Download ZIP".
 * Open Anaconda Prompt.
-  * Press the Start Button in windows, and begin typing "anaconda".
+  * In windows press the Start Button and begin typing "anaconda".
 It should pop up.
+  * In mac or linux, open it like you normally open stuff.
+* NOTE: In the instructions that follow, if you are using mac or linux, then\
+  replace each backslash \\ with a forward slash /.
 * Navigate to the folder where you saved this repository.
   * cd C:\Users\gabar\gitRepos\rbfinterp2
-* NOTE: In the examples that follow, if you are using mac or linux, then\
-  replace each backslash \\ with a forward slash /.
 ### Using random nodes and a smooth underlying function
 * Create a new folder for holding coordinates (nodes and evaluation points).
   * mkdir randomCoords